-C1.
-Contracts with an Estimated Value of less than £45,000 and contracts required to allow the Council to comply with its regulatory/safety requirements of less than £150,000

-- 1. A Head of Service (tier 3 in the Council's organisational structure) must determine the best method of appointing a provider where the total contract value is estimated to be £45,000, net of VAT, or below. - 2.
+- C1.
+Contracts with an Estimated Value of less than £45,000 and contracts required to allow the Council to comply with its regulatory/safety requirements of less than £150,000 - 1.
+A Head of Service (tier 3 in the Council's organisational structure), must determine the best method of appointing a provider where the total contract value is estimated to be £45,000, net of VAT, or below. - 2.
 A Chief Officer may determine the best method of appointing a provider where the total contract value is estimated to be £150,000,inclusive of VAT, or below for those works to enable the Council to comply with its regulatory requirements and for reasons connected with the safety of the public and/or staff such to be confirmed in writing by the authorising Chief Officer and agreed by the Borough Solicitor.
-A record of the decision-making process shall be retained, and a copy provided to the Head of Procurement, so that they may be used for audit purposes. - 3.
-All relevant below threshold notices must comply with and be published in accordance with the transparency requirements set out in the Procurement Act. - 4.
-The method chosen must be able to objectively demonstrate that both best value has been obtained for the Council and that there has been consideration of local and/or SME suppliers being invited to quote.
+A record of the decision-making process shall be retained, and a copy provided to the Head of Procurement, so that they may be used for audit purposes.

-C2.
-Contracts with an Estimated Value of £45,001, or in the case of contracts subject to C1.2 of £150,001 and above, but less than the UK Procurement Threshold(s)

-- 1. A Chief Officer must approve the strategy and award of contracts with a value between £45,001, net of VAT, or in the case of contracts required to ensure the Council complies with its regulatory or safety requirements between the value of £150,000, inclusive of VAT and the UK Procurement Threshold for supplies and services.
+- 2.3.
+All relevant below threshold notices must comply with and be published in accordance with the transparency requirements set out in the Procurement Act14. - 3.4.
+The method chosen must be able to objectively demonstrate that both best value has been obtained for the Council and that there has been consideration of local and/or SME suppliers being invited to quote. - C2.
+Contracts with an Estimated Value of £45,001, or in the case of contracts subject to C2C1.2 of £150,001 and above, but less than the UK Procurement Threshold(s)15 - 1.
+A Chief Officer must approve the strategy and award of contracts with a value between £45,001, net of VAT, or in the case of contracts required to ensure the Council complies with its regulatory or safety requirements between the value of £150,000, inclusive of VAT and the UK Procurement Threshold for supplies and services.
 Contracts of this value must be procured by inviting at least 3 written quotations, including a Camden local/and or SME supplier where possible.
-The quotes and a record of the decision-making process shall be retained so that they may be used for audit purposes. - 2.
-Requests for quotations must be submitted electronically and advertised on the Central Digital Platform where applicable.
+The quotes and a record of the decision-making process shall be retained so that they may be used for audit purposes.- - 2.
+Requests for quotations must be submitted electronically and advertised on Contracts Finderon the Central Digital Platform where applicable. - 3.
+All relevant threshold notices must be published in accordance with the Transparency requirements set out in the Procurement Act 202316.